Chart Color Schemes

 Belair's residents are healthier than average in comparison to broader Australia with a fairly standard level of common health conditions seen across both young and old age cohorts

-Belair residents show relatively positive health outcomes with common conditions seen across both young and old age groups.
+Belair residents show positive health outcomes with common conditions prevalent among both young and elderly populations.

-Private health cover is exceptionally high at approximately 58% of the total population, which numbered 2,732 people as of the latest data.
-The most prevalent medical conditions are arthritis and asthma, affecting 9.1 and 7.7% of residents respectively.
-A significant majority, 67.7%, reported no medical ailments, compared to 0% across Greater Adelaide.
-As of the same data set, 25.2% of residents were aged 65 and over, totaling 1,190 people.
-Notably, health outcomes among seniors in Belair are particularly strong, outperforming the general population in relevant health metrics.
+Private health cover is high at approximately 58% of the total population, around 2,730 individuals.
+The most frequent medical conditions are arthritis (9.1%) and asthma (7.7%).
+A significant portion, 67.7%, reports no medical ailments compared to 0% in Greater Adelaide.
+Belair has a senior population of 25.2%, around 1,189 individuals, with health outcomes among seniors outperforming the general population.

 Frequently Asked Questions - Health